Strategic Choice Cascade: The 5 Strategic Choices

 Strategy is fundamentally about making choices of inclusion and exclusion.
 “Where to play” defines the competitive arena: which geographies, customer segments, product categories, channels, and value chain stages you will contest.
 This choice is as much about what you will not pursue as what you will.

-- Segment definition: consumer demographic, need state, buying behavior
+• Segment definition: consumer demographic, need state, buying behaviour

 Core question: How will we win once we’re there?